-The Gregg Centre library and archive offers students and researchers access to a unique range of resources.
-The library contains some 3,500 volumes in military history and strategic studies, with particularly rich collections on insurgency, counter-insurgency, terrorism and intelligence.
+The Gregg Centre resource library and special collections offer students and researchers contains some 3,500 volumes in military history and strategic studies, with collections on insurgency, counter-insurgency, terrorism and intelligence.
 Books and public documents on Canadian military history and contemporary defence issues are also featured prominently.

 The Centre archive, consists of hundreds of documents, journal and magazine articles, press releases, transcripts, and newspaper cuttings on a wide range of countries and military and strategic studies topics.
 Special document collections on Canadian naval operations in World War II, Veterans' experiences during the Second World War, German operations on the Eastern Front, war crimes, the Holocaust, post-war Palestine and post-war US-German relations are available to researchers.
 The archive holds some sixty non-current periodicals in military and international affairs.